apache/incubator-retired-slider/src/site/markdown/developing/functional_tests.md

 # Functional Tests

-The functional test suite is designed to run the executables against a live cluster.
+The functional test suite is designed to test slider against a live cluster.

 For these to work you need